mvpearson131/cmsc430_final_project/README.md

 variables.
 Let forms with multiple bindings are also falttened into multiple let bindings.

-Next, in closure-passing style conversion, the code is converted to closure-passing style.
-Now, a continuation is explicitly passes and no function call ever returns.
-We not can remove call/cc from the language as well.
+Next, in continuation-passing style conversion, the code is converted to continuation-passing style.
+Now, a continuation is explicitly passed and no function call ever returns.
+We now can remove call/cc from the language as well.

 In the closure-conversion pass, lambda abstractions are removed and replaced with make-closure and env-ref forms.
 Applications are also transfored with